AlpineStranger/TrueRandomAPI/README.md

 ### So how is this random?
-Even though the decay of a large number of atoms can be predicted by it's half life, the decay of a single ratioactive atom is guaranteed to be unpredictable by the laws of quantum physics.
+Even though the decay of a large number of atoms can be predicted by it's half life, the exact time of decay of a single ratioactive atom is guaranteed to be unpredictable by the laws of quantum physics.

 ### How to detect this?